Videos for Grief

-You will be asked a number of questions related to your mental health and grief.
-This is done so that you can be matched to the most suitable online grief therapist
+You will be asked several questions related to your mental health and grief.
+This is done so that you can be matched to the most suitable online grief therapist.

 You will be connected to your online grief counselor and be assigned a private therapy room that only you and your online grief counselor will ever have access to.

-You will be able to communicate with your online grief therapist in a number of ways
+You will be able to communicate with your online grief therapist in several ways.

-Unlimited text messages – in most situations, you are able to message your online grief counselor in your private therapy room at any time of the day.
+Unlimited text messages – in most situations, you can message your online grief counselor in your private therapy room at any time of the day.
 You will then receive a notification as soon as they respond to your message.

 You can have a live conversation with your online therapist in your private therapy room.
 Since these conversations are live, you will have to schedule a session, and you may be charged an additional fee.

 Another form of live communication, you connect with your online grief counselor via a voice call using either a landline or cellphone.
 As with any other form of live communication, you will first need to schedule a session.
 When it is time for your session, you enter your private therapy room.
 Your online grief counselor will then prompt you to begin the voice call.
 In most cases, you will never have to share your number with your online therapist.
-You simply enter your phone number into a system which then connects you to your online grief therapist.
-Since these conversations are live, you will have to schedule a session and you may be charged an additional fee.
+You enter your phone number into a system that then connects you to your online grief therapist.
+Since these conversations are live, you will have to schedule a session, and you may be charged an additional fee.

-These work almost exactly the same as the live voice calls with the only difference being that it is a video call rather than a voice call
+These work almost the same as the live voice calls, with the only difference being that it is a video call rather than a voice call.

 Most cases of grief do not merit treatment via medications.
 However, in circumstances where the individual is suffering from grief for an extended period, it may be classed as clinical depression.
 In these situations, the answer may lie in antidepressants or anti-anxiety medications like Xanax, Ativan, and Valium.